Diffusion of turbulence following both stable and unstable step stratification perturbations: Concluding remarks

-Looking ahead, we would like to conduct a simulation campaign on domains of size similar to the present size but which includes the aqueous liquid phase and the related collision and coalescence phenomena of water droplets as done recently at a much smaller domain scale than here considered (Golshan et al. 2021 \cite{golshan2021}, Fossa' et al. 2022 \citep{fossa2022}).
-In particular, we would like to observe a longer time window, that is, a time corresponding to almost one minute of a three-phases (gas, vapor, liquid) warm cloud instead of the few seconds of the present simulation. \\ However, it should be considered that droplet clustering add a further level of anisotropy to that already present inside the clear air-cloud interface.
-The consequent high level of unsteady anisotropy means that different cores each time step will execute a very uneven computational work which is not predictable a priori.
-In such a situation where the physical modeling is still under evolution, it would be very difficult to push the code to high massive level of parallelization.
-In fact, shifting from slab to pencil parallelization (thing already achieved for the version of the code used in this work where water droplets are not simulated) will increase of about 8 times the time needed to exchange information between the cores in a situation where the number of information exchanged from two adjacent cores is certainly not homogeneous inside the computational domain and where furthermore it is very probable that non adjacent cores must also exchanges information.
-A fact which is not a priori predictable but has a high probability to happen because turbulence hosts long-term phenomenon which can induce large droplet displacements (that is, droplet displacement to a domain portion seen by a core not adjacent to the core where the droplet departure took place) in time intervals so short to be comparable with the single computational time step.
-Simulation of microphysics and turbulence present inside clouds is nowadays a very open problem.
-No aspect has truly yet reached a level of standardization accepted by everyone in the community.
+{Looking ahead, we would like to conduct a simulation campaign on domains of a similar size to the size considered in this work, but including the aqueous liquid phase and the related collision and coalescence phenomena of water droplets, as has recently been done, albeit at a much smaller domain scale than the one considered here (Golshan et al. 2021 \cite{golshan2021}, Fossa' et al. 2022 \citep{fossa2022}).
+In particular, we would like to observe a longer time window, that is, a time corresponding to almost one minute of a three-phase (gas, vapor, liquid) warm cloud instead of the few seconds of the present simulation. \\ However, it should be considered that droplet clustering introduces a further complexity to the structure of the clear air-cloud interface.
+In particular, the discontinuous distribution of droplets and droplet clusters in space means that different cores will require a very uneven computational effort at each time step, and this cannot be a priori predicted.
+In such a situation, where a physical modeling is still under evolution, it would be very difficult to force the code to a massive high level of parallelization.
+In fact, the shift from slab to pencil parallelization (which has already been achieved for the version of the code used in this work, where water droplets are not simulated) increases the time needed to exchange information between the cores by about 8 times.
+This occurs because the amount of information exchanged by two adjacent cores is not homogeneous inside the computational domain and furthermore, it is likely that non-adjacent cores would also need to exchange information.
+Such a situation has a high probability of occurring over short time intervals, such as those that are comparable with a single computational time step, because turbulence hosts long-term phenomena which can induce large droplet displacements, that is, droplet displacements to a domain portion in a core not adjacent to the core where the droplet departed from.}